yannickdebree/larva.js/README.md

 ## Philosophy

 [Oriented-object programming](https://en.wikipedia.org/wiki/Object-oriented_programming) has probably becoming the **_de facto_** lead of software building.
 It composed for instance the most famous javascript frameworks ([React](https://reactjs.org), [Vue.js](https://vuejs.org/) and [Angular](https://angular.io)).
 However, the choice of the paradigm has becomed limited for developers who don't always want to use OOP, for technical or personal reasons.
-So the aim of Larva.js is to give this possibility to choose the [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm to build web applications and use the several FP advantages.
+So the aim of Larva.js is to give them the possibility to choose the [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm to build web applications and use the several FP advantages.

 ## Yarn (or NPM)